Apomorphine: Synthesis

+Modern medical usage

+Apomorphine is used for the management of motor fluctuations in Parkinson's disease, particularly for the treatment of "off" episodes.
+"Off" episodes are periods during which motor symptoms such as rigidity, bradykinesia, or reduced mobility reemerge as the effects of dopaminergic medications wear off.
+Apomorphine can provide rapid improvement in motor symptoms.

+Apomorphine is administered in multiple pharmaceutical formulations.
+Intermittent subcutaneous injection is used as an acute treatment and has been shown to terminate "off" episodes in individuals with motor fluctuations not adequately controlled with oral therapy.
+Sublingual formulations have also been shown to be effective as acute treatments of "off" episodes.

+Continuous subcutaneous infusion of apomorphine using a wearable infusion device is also prescribed for individuals with motor fluctuations.
+Continuous infusion treatment is used in patients whose symptoms are not adequately controlled with oral or transdermal therapies and has been shown to reduce daily "off" time.
+Apomorphine is generally used as an adjunct to levodopa-based therapy in patients with Parkinson's disease and motor fluctuations.

 Historical medical uses

 The pharmacological effects of the naturally occurring analog aporphine in the blue lotus (Nymphaea caerulea) were known to the ancient Egyptians and Mayans, with the plant featuring in tomb frescoes and associated with entheogenic rites.
-It is also observed in Egyptian erotic cartoons, suggesting that they were aware of its erectogenic properties.

 The modern medical history of apomorphine begins with its synthesis by Arppe in 1845 from morphine and sulfuric acid, although it was named sulphomorphide at first.
 Matthiesen and Wright (1869) used hydrochloric acid instead of sulfuric acid in the process, naming the resulting compound apomorphine.
 Initial interest in the compound was as an emetic, tested and confirmed safe by London doctor Samuel Gee, and for the treatment of stereotypies in farmyard animals.
 Key to the use of apomorphine as a behavioural modifier was the research of Erich Harnack, whose experiments in rabbits (which do not vomit) demonstrated that apomorphine had powerful effects on the activity of rabbits, inducing licking, gnawing and in very high doses convulsions and death.